bladewolf55/code-orange/Readme.md

 *	code_file.ico

 **Steps**
 1. Clone or download the repository.
-Keep the icons and the Powershell script in a folder together
+Keep the icons and the Powershell script in a folder together.
-2. Run the Powershell script
+2. Run the Powershell script.

 The script does the following
-1. Copies the orange icons to the appropriate folder
+1. Copies the orange icons to the appropriate folder.
-2. Updates the Visual Studio Code registry settings to point to the orange icons
+2. Updates the Visual Studio Code registry settings to point to the orange icons.
 3. Optionally creates a shortcut on the Desktop.
 4. Attempts to update the icon cache so that the new icon is shown immediately.
 If this doesn't work, you should restart your computer.

 To have an orange icon in your taskbar, drag the shortcut from the Desktop onto the taskbar and you'll be prompted to pin it.
 You only need to do this the first time.

 # Caveats
 On Windows, it's not practical to change the icon completely back to orange.
 That would require modifying the code.exe file.
 But you can get most of the way there.
-The steps below will change the icon for:
+The script will change the icon for:

 1. Right-click folder/file > Open with VS Code
 2. Right-click pinned shortcut > Visual Studio Code